 Essential oil.
 Obtained from the seeds, passion fruit essential oil is commonly used in aromatherapy for its calming effects, but it is also popular for massage therapy and nerve soothing baths.

 Capsules.
 A concentrated form of passion fruit, capsules are useful for treating anxiety disorders and lowering blood pressure.

 - Where to buy Supermarkets, Big online retailers, Farmers' markets, Specialized health stores

 Raw passion fruit is easy to find in most grocery stores or local markets around the world.
-The most common presentation of raw passion fruit is as a whole, shelled fruit, though it is also available tinned.
-In the U.S., there are two popular varieties: one purple and one yellow.
-Regardless of hue, both varieties have a similar sweet and tangy taste.
+The most common presentation of raw passion fruit is as a whole, shelled fruit, though it is also available canned.
+In the U.S., there are two popular varieties: purple and yellow.
+Regardless of the hue, both varieties have a similar sweet and tangy taste.
 On the other hand, passion fruit teabags are readily available for purchase through online retailers.

 Herbal Remedies & Supplements

 Passion fruit capsules are mainly found in specialized health stores and online retailers.

 - Soil pH 6.1 – 6.5 (Slightly acidic), 6.6 – 7.3 (Neutral), 7.4 – 7.8 (Slightly alkaline)